twolodzko/forth-rs/README.md

 * Forth internally distinguishes between signed and unsigned integers, I didn't feel the need for it, so there is no notion of unsigned integers and the related methods.
 * The word `cells` is used in Forth to translate numbers to memory units.
-Since in this implementation, the memory is just an array, indexed using integers, it would be an identify function, so it was not implemented.
+Since in this implementation, the memory is just an array, indexed using integers, `cells` would be an identify function and it was not implemented.
 * Only a subset of features is implemented.
 For example, there are no utilities for string manipulations.